top of page

 📌 Reward obedience with treats & praise.

-✔️ Increase Exercise & Mental Stimulation – Ensuring adequate physical & mental engagement reduces stress-driven behaviours.
+✔️ Increase Exercise & Mental Stimulation – Ensuring adequate physical & mental engagement reduces stress-driven behaviors.

 ✔️ Prompt Clean-Up – Remove faeces quickly to eliminate opportunities for coprophagia.